mouneshjb/quiz_master/README.md

 ```
 ~/go/bin/MailHog
 ```
 Access at mailhog at http://localhost:8025/.
-For more details, check this document: click here
+For more details, check this document: https://github.com/mouneshjb/assets/blob/main/quiz_master/Configuring-MailHog.pdf

 ✨ You are all set!